 Staging an intervention takes work.
 First, you need to decide whether the time is right.
 Is your loved one truly addicted?
 Has their addiction started impacting themselves and the people around them?
 Do others feel as though they are addicted?

 Usually, an intervention is filled with close friends and family.
 Once the group has been created, it’s time to talk about your feelings and rehearse what you’re going to say.
-Make sure that everyone writes down what they want to say, so they don’t freeze up later on.
-Concentrate on tangible things, such as things your loved one did that hurt people.
+Ensure that everyone writes down what they want to say, so they don’t freeze up later on.
+Concentrate on tangible things, such as things your loved one did that hurt others.

 Ideally, this will trigger a moment of clarity.